 - Sintra Green Card (2) – includes travel on the Sintra line (to/from Rossio, Santa Apolónia or Oriente), Pena circuit (Scotturb route 434) and admission to the Pena Palace and Park, Sintra Palace, Queluz Palace and a museum of your choice* – €35

 For customers who buy a green card, there is a discount available for you to hire a push bike and explore.
 From someone who has been to Sintra twice, I will tell you it’s very hilly.
-Unless you are a regular bike rider with good fitness this would not be a great option.
+Unless you are a regular bike rider with good fitness the green card would be the best option.

 Bus 434 Sintra is a tourist bus that does a loop around Sintra with stops at all the attractions.
 Bus 434 Sintra picks up just outside of the Sintra Train station.
 It’s a convenient connection for the Lisbon Sintra train passengers.
 The bus allows you to see the 3 major Sintra attractions in one day.
 You will have time to see The Pena Palace, The National Palace and the Moorish Castle.
 You will then be returned to the Sintra Train station for your journey back to Lisbon.
 Bus 434 Sintra runs 4 times an hour from Sintra Train station.
 My suggestion is to line up as soon as you get off the train.
 When you walk out of Sintra Train station turn right and the bus stop is 100 meters down the road.
 From our point of view, the Lisbon to Sintra train is the most efficient and cost-effective way to get to Sintra.